 We compete for investments with other investment funds (including private equity funds, debt funds, mezzanine funds, collateralized loan obligation funds, or CLOs, BDCs and SBICs), as well as traditional financial services companies such as commercial banks and other sources of funding.
 Many of our competitors are substantially larger and have considerably greater financial, technical and marketing resources than we do.
 For example, some competitors may have a lower cost of capital and access to funding sources that are not available to us.
 In addition, some of our competitors may have higher risk tolerances or different risk assessments than we have.
 These characteristics could allow our competitors to consider a wider variety of investments, establish more relationships and offer better pricing and more flexible structuring than we are able to do.
 We may lose investment opportunities if we do not match our competitors' pricing, terms and structure.
-If we are forced to match our competitors are not subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.
+If we are forced to match our competitors' pricing, terms and structure, we may not be able to achieve acceptable returns on our investments or may bear substantial risk of capital loss.
+Furthermore, many of our competitors are not subject to the regulatory restrictions that the 1940 Act imposes on us as a BDC.